DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 TIPS & TRICKS:
-- For fly pushing, Use thin brushes, big brushes are more likely to trap flies
+- For fly pushing, Use thin brushes, big brushes are more likely to trap flies.
+We should have plently of brushes so it is ok to use them, and then place in disinfectant.
 - Make sure all flies are cleared from plate between different genotypes
 - Check brush before adding any flies to vials or bottles
 - For weak stocks, note stock and check more frequently, keeping up on water or yeast can do wonders!
-Score food before adding flies If possible, keep at 24 degrees
+"Score" food (scratch surface of food) before adding flies If possible, keep at 24 degrees